Yū Asakawa

 Yū Asakawa (浅川 悠, Asakawa Yū) is a Japanese voice actress from Tokyo, Japan.
 She also provides the voice samples for Crypton Future Media's Vocaloid voice synthesiser software, Megurine Luka.
 Asakawa is currently a freelance voice actress and was previously attached to Arts Vision (as of October 1, 2014).

 She was married to voice actor Showtaro Morikubo from 2007 until their divorce in 2009.
 She served as co-host of an internet webshow Otaku Verse Zero with Patrick Macias, a previous editor-in-chief of Otaku USA.

-She is best known for her role as Rider and her various other incarnations of the character from the Fate/stay night franchise.
+She is best known for her role as Rider and her various other incarnations of the character from the Fate franchise.